Radiating black holes in general relativity need not be singular: Gravitational collapse

 It is instructive to look at the causal structure of this spacetime.
 Both horizons are null and last for infinite time (as seen from an outside observer).
 Asymptotically, outside the matter distribution a Cauchy horizon $\mathcal{C}$ forms.
 Let us now turn our attention to the geometry inside the matter distribution.
-Due to the presence of the inner horizon in the outer geometry, the matter distribution undergoing the collapse can eventually cross the inner horizon.
-At that stage, there are two possibilities, both illustrated in Fig.~\ref{fig:RN_eternal}.
+The main difference is due to the presence of the inner horizon in the outer geometry.
+The matter distribution undergoing the collapse eventually has to cross the inner horizon of the exterior geometry leaving a non-trapped region in the interior where the matter distribution can undergo a bounce.
+This can happen in two possible ways both illustrated in Fig.~\ref{fig:RN_eternal}.

-The collapse can proceed until the radius of the imploding shell vanishes or it can eventually stop.
-In the first case, a curvature singularity can form, while in the second case the interior spacetime remains regular and the collapsing matter crosses the Cauchy horizon.
-Which of these two scenarios happens in practice can depend on the equation of state under consideration.
-However, the second scenario appears more likely as the presence of the inner horizon hints that the electrostatic repulsion dominates at small enough radii.